c-argus/90squizgame/README.md

 ### **Questions Page**
 For every question, the user will get four options to choose from, and one of these is the correct one.
 The quiz requires the user to select an answer before moving on to the next question.
-If the answer is correct, it will light up in green and the "correct answer sound" will buzz.
-If it's wrong it will light up in red and the "wrong answer sound will buzz".
+If the answer is correct, it will light up in green and the *correct answer sound* will buzz.
+If it's wrong it will light up in red and the *wrong answer sound* will buzz.
 The code doesn't show which answers are correct if the user would like to retake the quiz.
 When a user submits an answer, they can keep track of their score and how many questions were answered and how many are left.
 There's also a toggle button that permits the user to turn on and off the sounds as prefered.